 What is an assessment centre?

 An assessment centre usually involves a series of tasks and activities designed to test your suitability for a role.
 Assessment centres can be held in person, at the employer’s offices or a central location, or online via video conferencing platforms.
-The number of candidates attending the assessment centre will vary according to employer, from eight to twenty, but it is important to remember you are being assessed against the employer’s criteria, not against each other.
+The number of candidates attending the assessment centre will vary according to the employer.
+It is important to remember you are being assessed against the employer’s criteria, not against each other.
 Stay focused on your own performance.

 The length and structure of assessment centres varies from employer-to-employer; some consist of a morning or afternoon of activities, whereas others last a full day - even longer in rare cases.

 The day will often begin with a welcome talk, followed by a tour or video tour before the assessments begin.
 There will usually be one or two assessments during the morning before a break for lunch when you will have the opportunity to socialise or network online with other candidates and possibly some employees.
 After lunch there will be more assessment tasks followed by interviews and final evaluations before the end of the day.